learn-co-curriculum/phase-0-wsl2-env-ruby/README.md

 ### Check Your Work

-If you are able to complete each step without any issues and you see an output of a number around 100 from the last command, continue to the next lesson, **Installing Node.js on WSL2**.
+If you are able to complete each step without any issues and you see an output of a number around or above 100 from the last command, continue to the next lesson, **Installing Node.js on WSL2**.